 After all that exploring, you might get tired.
 Luckily, there are plenty of serene parks and gardens in Verona that are perfect for a little rest.
 For instance the beautiful Pallazzo Giardino Giusti, one of the best examples of an Italian Renaissance garden.
 It’s a perfect place for a casual stroll or to relax.

 There are also various parks in Verona, such as Parco Cesare Lombroso and Bosco Buri.
-Take some snacks and have a little picnic in the park!
+Pack in some snacks and have a little picnic in the park!

 20. Read a book at a café

 Another way to really relax after a few hours of exploring, is sitting down at a quiet café and reading a book.
-Order some refreshing drinks or perhaps get a dose of caffeine with your favourite coffee and perhaps some snacks.
-What I really loved was that often when we ordered a drink, they automatically gave us a bowl of chips with it.
+Order some refreshing drinks or perhaps get your necessary dose of caffeine with your favourite coffee.
+What I really love is that often when we ordered a drink, they automatically gave us a bowl of chips with it.

 The above photo was taken at a cute little café with a courtyard.
 Unfortunately I didn’t manage to get the name of the place, but there are plenty of similar places in Verona.

 Bonus: Go on a day trip to Lake Garda